Same-sex marriage in New Hampshire: Passage of legislation in 2009

-Transition from civil unions to marriage
+Same-sex couples began marrying across New Hampshire on January 1, 2010, with several couples exchanging vows in front of the New Hampshire State House in Concord.
+The definition of marriage in New Hampshire became:

 From January 1, 2010, no new civil unions are established in the state.
 Parties to a valid civil union established before that date were able to have their marriages solemnized, provided they met the legal requirements of the state marriage laws.
 Additionally, such persons in civil unions established before January 1, 2010 were able to record their civil unions with the town or city clerk who recorded the civil union and receive a marriage license, with no additional fee or solemnization required.
 A civil union entered into before January 1, 2010, that had not been dissolved, annulled, or transformed into a marriage, was automatically converted to a marriage on January 1, 2011.